modyo/modyo-docs/docs/en/dynamic/architecture.md

 Another advantage is the ability to reuse micro frontends in different projects and web applications, which reduces development time and cost.

-Modyo Dynamic uses a proven and mature architecture based on micro frontends to build web applications that divide the user interface into small modular and independent parts.
+Dynamic Framework uses a proven and mature architecture based on micro frontends to build web applications that divide the user interface into small modular and independent parts.
 The micro frontends are offered in the form of code templates that can be downloaded independently.
 Each template depends on common libraries, such as the design system, and the JavaScript frameworks used.

-The Modyo Dynamic micro frontends are designed to be deployed on the Modyo Platform and it is not guaranteed that they can be used outside of it.
+The Dynamic Framework micro frontends are designed to be deployed on the Modyo Platform and it is not guaranteed that they can be used outside of it.

 :::tip Modyo Platform
 For more information about the Modyo Platform and its functionalities, please refer to its [official documentation](/en/platform).